After reading this post, you’ll learn:

 |Alternative Investments||2 days||6 hours||6%|

 Before you get down to work, however, stop for a while and ask yourself one fundamental question, which is: “How do I overcome the low 40% or so passing rate?”.
 To be very specific, we should also add here that this 40ish% passing rate is a real value calculated for those who actually took the exam (i.e. it excludes no-shows usually accounting for as much as 20-25% of all registered candidates).

 Why Is the Passing Rate for CFA Level 1 Exam So Low?

 Possible causes of the low CFA Level 1 passing rate can be many.
 Difficult financial concepts, some complicated or tricky exam questions, limited time you can approximately spend on one exam question, the minimum passing score set at a high level, or even the advanced English (being often an obstacle to non-natives).

-We failed to mention the bulk of study material that every CFA candidate has to go through.
+So far, we failed to mention the bulk of study material that every CFA level 1 candidate has to go through.

 Studying For the CFA Exam – How Much Time Do I Need?